 Camping is available in the reserve behind the hotel.

-The Lindis Valley is 30 minutes drive from Wanaka on SH8, between Tarras and Omarama.
+The Lindis Valley is a 45 minute drive from Wanaka on SH8, between Tarras and Omarama.

 The Tim Burn and Pleasant Valley car parks are located at the end of Goodger Road (4WD recommended).

 The McPhies Ridge Track can also be accessed from Cluden Creek Road – cross the small bridge over the Lindis River to park at the trailhead.

 - Neither hunting nor dogs are permitted on these tracks and reserves.